 So how do we fix it?

 First off, we work out the scale from the FontMatrix, then set FontMatrix to the default values.
 We read the glyph descriptions into an intermediate format, scale them, and then convert them back to binary.
-We then use these updated glyphs to generate a whole bunch of metrics which browsers use for positioning, and scale a few other values to make sure glyph widths come out right.
+We then use these updated glyphs to generate a whole bunch of metrics that browsers use for positioning and scale a few other values to make sure glyph widths come outright.

 That might seem like a lot to do just to support a very small set of CFF fonts, but when it comes to fonts, all browsers have their quirks – and we’re committed to supporting as many files, browsers, and platforms as we can.